-During the hottest part of the day, volunteers usually have time to relax between the morning and afternoon drive.
+During the hottest part of the day, volunteers usually have time to relax between the morning and afternoon drives.
 The more active volunteers, can contribute anytime with odds and ends around camp i.e. insert data, maintaining the nursery garden, keeping the vehicles in good conditions and so on.

-The volunteers stay back at base on a rotation basis for half day where they help with house duties (i.e. cooking and washing up), assist in the camera trap photo processing, data insert and in any task that need to be accomplished.
+The volunteers stay back at base on a rotation basis for half day where they help with house duties (i.e. cooking and washing up), assist with camera trap photo processing, data insert and in any task that need to be accomplished.
 If you have a green thumb, why not get hands on in our nursery and veggie garden?
 Remember to bring your gardening gloves!

 As part of our conservation and sustainable living efforts, LEO Africa runsall lights on solar energy.
 Consequently, lights go off at around 22.00 in the respect of our fellow volunteers and to avoid electrical waste.
 Please remember to bring a torch with you!